ldeo-glaciology/glaciology-intro-book/src/sections/ice_flow/other-ice-flow-models.md

 where $\dot{\epsilon_{ij}}$ are the components of the strain rate tensor, $A$ is a flow parameter, $n$ is the flow exponent, and $\tau_E$ is the effective stress.
 The inverse form of the flow law is more useful for use here.

-Rearranging the equation above gives:
+Rearranging the equation above gives

 $$
 \dot{\epsilon_{ij}}^{\frac{1}{n}} = A^{\frac{1}{n}} \tau_{ij}